Enhanced Mid-Infrared Single-Photon Detection with Antenna-Coupled Superconducting Nanowires: Results and Discussion

-Figure \ref{fig:Fig2}b compares the photon-count rate (PCR) and dark-count rate (DCR) of the antenna-coupled and bare nanowires under identical illumination and operating temperature.
+Figure \ref{fig:Fig2}b compares the photon-count rate (PCR) and dark-count rate (DCR) of antenna-coupled and bare nanowires under identical illumination and operating temperature.
 All three devices exhibited a long PCR plateau, indicating saturated internal detection efficiency.
-In this regime, since all photons absorbed by the nanowire produce a voltage output, differences in PCR directly reflects relative photon-absorption efficiency.
-Hence, the enhancement due to antenna coupling can be determined by taking the ratio of the PCR values in the saturation plateau (for bias currents from \SI{1}{\micro\ampere}--\SI{1.2}{\micro\ampere}) of the antenna-coupled nanowires to that of the bare nanowire.
-The average PCR ratios were 15.7× for the cross-oriented antenna and 12.8× for the plus-oriented antenna.
-This enhancement indicates that antenna coupling increased the effective photon-detection area of the nanowires by these factors compared to the identical-dimension bare nanowire.
+In this regime, differences in PCR directly reflect relative photon-absorption efficiency.
+Hence, the enhancement due to antenna coupling can be determined from the ratio of PCR values in the saturation plateau (for bias currents from \SI{1}{\micro\ampere}--\SI{1.2}{\micro\ampere}) of the antenna-coupled nanowires to that of the bare nanowire.
+The average PCR ratios were 15.7× for the cross-oriented antenna and 12.8× for the plus-oriented antenna, indicating corresponding increases in effective photon-detection area relative to the identical-dimension bare nanowire.

-As shown in Figure \ref{fig:Fig2}b, the DCRs of all three devices were nearly identical, as expected, likely due to their equal nanowire lengths and similar linewidth roughness.
-Since the DCR primarily arises from material inhomogeneity and nanofabrication-induced linewidth variations \cite{liu2025revealing,zhang2022geometric,andreev2024dark}, the similar DCR values indicate comparable nanowire quality across the antenna-coupled and bare nanowire devices.
-Thus, resonant antenna coupling can significantly increase photon-absorption efficiency without degrading nanowire homogeneity or affecting the DCR, in contrast to conventional meander geometries.
+As shown in Figure \ref{fig:Fig2}b, the DCRs of all three devices were nearly identical.
+Since the intrinsic DCR primarily arises from material inhomogeneity and nanofabrication-induced linewidth variations \cite{liu2025revealing,zhang2022geometric,andreev2024dark}, the similar intrinsic DCR values indicate comparable nanowire quality across the antenna-coupled and bare nanowire devices.
+Thus, resonant antenna coupling can significantly increase photon-absorption efficiency without degrading nanowire homogeneity. \highlightblue{Notably, antenna coupling can enhance the absorption of background photons within its resonance bandwidth.
+However, we did not observe any measurable increase in the background count rate, suggesting that resonant background photons were negligible under our measurement conditions.}